donovanh/donovanh.github.com/_posts/2014-07-25-jamie-lawrence.markdown

 ## Socially, do you attend meet ups or conferences to network?

 I used to run the Ruby user group in Cork just so I could meet some like-minded people although it was really small.
-I stopped running in earlier this year when I stopped freelancing but I make sure to attend some of the local events (CorkDev, BuiltInCork).
+I stopped running it earlier this year when I stopped freelancing but I make sure to attend some of the local events (CorkDev, BuiltInCork).
 I wish Cork had a more vibrant tech scene like Dublin though, and having a wider group of people to mingle with.
 I do 1 or 2 conferences a year in Ireland / UK / Europe but I’d like to be able to justify 3 or 4 in the future

 ## What would you recommend people do if they are thinking of moving from full-time employment to contracting or remote working?